5 Questions on Carbon Tax - UPDATE

-With the new federal carbon tax arriving soon, we sat down with Troy King, Vice-President, Finance & Business Performance and Chief Financial Officer, to get the details on why it’s happening and what that means for you.
+UPDATE: The amount being charged for the Federal Carbon Tax is going up Jan.
+1. We sat down with Troy King, Vice-President, Finance & Business Performance and Chief Financial Officer, to get the details what that means for you.

 Why does SaskPower have to charge this tax?